Museum Explorers Summer Camp

 - May 21, “Fairy Houses” – First we will listen to the book Fairy Houses, then families will create their own Fairy House using natural materials like branches, flowers, shells, and stones.
 Take your house home and see if a fairy moves in during the night!

 Kids’ Night Out!

 Kids rule the museum after hours!
-Children 5-10 years old will enjoy a pizza dinner, then art activities, games, experiements, and much, much more!
-Parents can use this time to have a fun themselves by going out to dinner, shopping, or running a few errands.
+Children 5-10 years old will enjoy a pizza dinner, then art activities, games, experiments, and much, much more!
+Parents can use this time to have a fun time themselves by going out to dinner, shopping, or running a few errands.
 Kids’ Night Out is from 5:30-8pm.
 Cost is $20 per child per evening, pizza dinner is included.
 To register or for additional information please call the education department at 262-521-2859, ext.
 246 or email at email@example.com.

 Les Paul’s Guitar Grab!

 September 9, 30, October 21, November 11, December 2

 6-6:50pm Children 12 and under; 7-7:50pm Children and Adults over 12 years old